 The first to embrace the idea were jazz legends Sir John Dankworth and Dame Cleo Laine, rapidly joined by other composer luminaries including Dame Evelyn Glennie, Tim Garland, Terry Devine-King, Chris Blackwell and Paul Mottram.
 Every single composer on the initial hit list joined in and their commitment and enthusiasm encouraged the all-important financiers to invest.
 The idea became a reality in July 2001 & Audio Network was born.

-Over the last decade Audio Network’s business and composer base has grown significantly as our model has become popular with composers and music users.
+Over the years Audio Network’s business and composer base has grown significantly as our model has become popular with composers and music users.
 Easy, straightforward access to the music has grown the market which benefits everybody.
 Audio Network is now a global publisher with offices and sub publisher arrangements around the world.
-We have over 50 staff, over

-400 composers and around 40 submissions from composers wanting to join us every day.
-Every month we now record with major artists and orchestras all over the world and we release around 12,000 new tracks a year.
+We have over 70 staff, 600 composers and around 40 submissions from composers wanting to join us every day.
+Every month we record with major artists and orchestras all over the world and we release around 12,000 new tracks a year.

-Although the company is in some ways unrecognizable 10 years on, we are also exactly the same and the core of what we believe in hasn't changed:
+Although the company is in some ways unrecognizable, we are also exactly the same and the core of what we believe in hasn't changed:

 Now it’s time to make sure the business continues to adapt as the media industry changes.
 There are some exciting new plans and ideas in the pipeline, so watch this space and we hope you see them emerge in the coming months and years.